 Even through all the different places this tent has been, it stood well against the test of time.
 We never had issues with holes in the mesh or tent floor, and the rainfly performed perfectly when we were exposed to rain and wind.

-Plus, this 4 person tent is super easy to set up and only takes a few minutes, and the large front vestibule is plenty of space for gear storage like packs and dirty shoes.
+Plus, this tent is super easy to set up and only takes a few minutes, and the large front vestibule is plenty of space for gear storage like packs and dirty shoes.
 The rain fly is full coverage, which provided ample protection during rain storms and windy nights.
-As a bonus, the Daybreak 4 is our most affordable and one of the lightest tents on this list.
+As a bonus, the Daybreak 4 is the best budget tent on this list.

 Specifications